Reduce the ESP32 Power Consumption in 3 Simple Steps

-If you want to create a project that runs on battery, you have to make sure that the ESP32 power consumption is as low as possible to increase the lifespan of the battery.
+If you want to create a project that runs on battery, you have to make sure that the power consumption of your ESP32 board is as low as possible to increase the lifespan of the battery.

 The steps to reduce the power consumption are shown in the following table of content.